techservicesillinois/terraform-aws-ssm-parameter/README.md

 parameter
 ---------

-A parameter block consists of a list of maps.
-Each map entry supports the following keys:
+A parameter block consists of a map of maps.
+Each map's key represents a parameter name.
+The value stored under this key consists of another map that may contain the following keys:

 * `description` – (Optional) A description of the parameter.
 If not specified, a default value is assigned that draws attention to the need to provide a meaningful description.

-* `name` – (Required) The parameter name.

 * `type` – (Optional) The parameter's type.
 The values `String` and `SecureString` are permissible, with `String` being the default.